-The Dual Enrollment program at Atlanta Technical College provides an opportunity for students to dual enroll at a participating eligible public or private high school, or home school program in Georgia, and Atlanta Tech.
+The Dual Enrollment program at Atlanta Technical College provides an opportunity for students to enroll at a participating eligible high school, or home school program in Georgia, and Atlanta Tech at the same time.
 Students take coursework at Atlanta Technical College for credit towards both high school graduation or home study completion and post-secondary requirements.
-Students must have approval from their high school guidance counselor and their parents to participate.
+Students must have approval from their high school and their parents/guardian to participate.

 Atlanta Technical College’s Dual Enrollment is a cost-effective choice and a great way to save money.
-The more credits earned while in HS the more time and money you save.
-You can earn enough credits to skip up to two years of college.
-It can save your parents thousands of dollars on the traditional cost of college by saving on tuition, dorm cost, and meal plans.
+The more credits earned while in high school the more time and money you save.
+It can save your parents thousands of dollars on the traditional cost of college by saving on tuition, housing, and meal plans.

 Fall Semester – June 1

 All current students enrolled in an eligible public or private high school or home study program in Georgia are eligible to participate in dual enrollment.
 PSAT, SAT, ACT, or Accuplacer placement test scores are required.
 The HOPE GPA (minimum 2.6) can also be used for 11th and 12th-grade applicants.

 Dual Enrollment Funding

 Dual Enrollment funding is available to any 10th, 11th, or 12th grader in the state of Georgia.

 All students are limited to a total of 30 dual enrollment funding hours beginning in Summer 2020, with a limit of 15 hours per semester.

 After 2 course withdrawals, students become ineligible for dual enrollment funding.